ashp-banner

 All proposal submissions must include:

-• Speaker contact information
+• Speaker Information:

 • Speaker CV or resume listing degrees earned, certification credentials, professional experience, honors received and a list of invited presentations including type of presentation (e.g., keynote, workshop, one or two-day seminar).
 Links to recordings or sample speaking videos of sessions are welcome.

-• Brief speaker narrative bio (one or two paragraphs)
+• Brief speaker narrative bio (one or two paragraphs

 • Session title

-Submission Deadline: March 15
+Submission Deadline: July 31

-Intensive Training Seminars
+Intensive Training Seminars (ITS)

 ITS presenters receive: